 Continuing Coverage through COBRA

-You can’t get COBRA reinstated once you lose it and you’ll have to pay the entire premium plus a 2% administrative fee.
-At the end of 18 or 36 month continuation period, you may apply for an individual coverage health plan as provided under the applicable health carrier's plan if it’s available.
-There’s no individual dental plan.
+COBRA cannot be reinstated once ended.
+At the end of 18 or 36 month continuation period, you may be eligible to apply for an individual coverage health plan as provided under the applicable health carrier's plan, if available.

 COBRA rates [PDF] usually reflect the full premium rate plus a 2% administrative fee.